-Bit 7 CFWEN: Flash ROM Write Enable bit, FWEN, control bit

-1: Unimplemented

-This bit is used to control the FWEN bit enable or disable.
-When this bit is cleared to low by software, the Flash memory write enable control bit, FWEN, will be cleared to low as well.
+Bit 7 CFWEN : Flash ROM Write Enable bit, FWEN, control bit 0: Disable 1: unimplemented This bit is used to control the FWEN bit enable or disable.
+When this bit is cleared to low by software, the Flash memory write enable control bit, FWEN will be cleared to low as well.
 It's ineffective to set this bit to high.
 The user can check this bit to confirm the FWEN status.

-Bit 6~4 FMOD2~FMOD0: Flash Program memory operating mode control bits

-000: Write memory mode

-001: Page erase mode

-010: Reserved

-011: Read memory mode

-100: Reserved 101: Reserved

-110: FWEN (Flash memory write enable) bit control mode

-111: Reserved

-Bit 3 BWT: Mode change control

-0: Mode change cycle has finished

-1: Activate a mode change cycle

-This bit will be automatically reset to zero by the hardware after the mode change cycle has finished.

-Bit 2 FWT: Flash memory Write Control

-0: Write cycle has finished

-1: Activate a write cycle

-This is the Flash memory Write Control Bit and when set high by the application program will activate a write cycle.
+Bit 6~4 FMOD2~FMOD0: Flash Program memory, Configuration option memory operating mode control bits 000: write memory mode 001: page erase mode 010: reserved 011: read memory mode 100: reserved 101: reserved 110: FWEN (flash memory write enable) bit control mode 111: reserved Bit 3 BWT : Mode change control 0: mode change cycle has finished 1: activate a mode change cycle This bit will be automatically reset to zero by the hardware after the mode change cycle has finished.
+Bit 2 FWT: Flash memory Write Control0: write cycle has finished1: activate a write cycleThis is the Flash memory Write Control Bit and when set high by the application program will activate a write cycle.
 This bit will be automatically reset to zero by the hardware after the write cycle has finished.

-Bit 1 FRDEN: Flash Memory Read Enable

-This is the Flash memory Read Enable Bit which must be set high before Flash memory read operations are carried out.
+Bit 1 FRDEN: Flash Memory Read Enable 0: Disable 1: Enable This is the Flash memory Read Enable Bit which must be set high before Flash memory read operations are carried out.
 Clearing this bit to zero will inhibit Flash memory read operations.

-Bit 0 FRD: Flash memory Read Control

-0: Read cycle has finished

-1: Activate a read cycle

-This is the Flash memory Read Control Bit and when set high by the application program will activate a read cycle.
+Bit 0 FRD: Flash memory Read Control 0: read cycle has finished 1: activate a read cycle This is the Flash memory Read Control Bit and when set high by the application program will activate a read cycle.
 This bit will be automatically reset to zero by the hardware after the read cycle has finished.
 Setting this bit high will have no effect if the RDEN has not first been set high.

-Note: The FWT, FRDEN and FRD can not be set to "1" at the same time with a single instruction.
+Note: The FWT, FRDEN and FRD registers can not be set to "1" at the same time with a single instruction.